San Leandro, California

 With its temperate climate, San Leandro is a wonderful place for outdoor recreation at any of its many city parks.
 Because San Leandro provides unparalleled business leadership, economic vitality and quality of life, it is an excellent place to work, visit or live.
 According to the 2010 census, San Leandro had a population of 84,950.

-At the Brod Law Firm, we take pride in our outstanding representation of individuals and small businesses in and around San Leandro, not insurance companies or large corporations.
+At Willoughby Brod, LLP, we take pride in our outstanding representation of individuals and small businesses in and around San Leandro, not insurance companies or large corporations.
 We handle litigation matters through court trials and appeals, while focusing on the resolution of disputes, in the most efficient way possible.

 We are San Leandro injury attorneys who handle personal injury cases on a contingency fee basis.
 This means that no legal fees are owed unless a recovery is obtained on your behalf.
 The focus of our practice is in helping people and families of victims who have been seriously or catastrophically injured.
 We are San Leandro business attorneys, and we ensure that the financial interests and legal interests of our clients are protected at all times.